AzureAiDevs/hub/website/2023-aia/2023-04-07-rai-mission/index.md

     page_url="https://azureaidevs.github.io/hub/2023-aia/day6"
     image_url="https://azureaidevs.github.io/hub/img/2023-aia/banner-day6.png"
     title="The Mission of Responsible AI"
-    description= "🏁Welcome to day 6 of #30DaysOfAzureAI.
-Why you should care about Responsible AI and Microsoft role" hashtags="AzureAiDevs,AI,AIEthics,AIforAll"
+    description= "🏁Day 6 of #30DaysOfAzureAI.
+Discover why Responsible AI matters and how Microsoft is leading the charge.
+Learn about the principles guiding Microsoft's approach to AI and how it's investing in a future that's beneficial for all." hashtags="AzureAiDevs,AI,AIEthics,AIforAll,ResponsibleAI"
     hashtag="#30DaysOfAzureAi"
 />